BurnOutTrader/ff_rithmic_api/README.md

 /// Due to the generic type T we cannot call this function directly on main.
-/// we use extract_template_id() to get the template id using the field_number 154467 without casting to any concrete type, then we map to the concrete type and handle that message. pub async fn fwd_received_responses (
+/// we use  RithmicApiClient.extract_template_id() to get the template id using the field_number 154467 without casting to any concrete type, then we map to the concrete type and handle that message. pub async fn fwd_received_responses (
+    client: &RithmicApiClient,
     mut reader: SplitStream<WebSocketStream<MaybeTlsStream<TcpStream>>>,
     plant: SysInfraType,
 ) -> Result<(), RithmicApiError> {